-Exercise 2-11 MCE: Multiple Objectives
+EXERCISE 2-11 MCE: MULTIPLE OBJECTIVES

 In the previous four exercises, we have explored multi-criteria evaluation in terms of a single objective-suitability for residential development.
 However, it is often the case that we need to make site selection or land allocation decisions that satisfy multiple objectives, each expressed in its own suitability map.
-These objectives may be complementary in terms of landuse (e.g., open space preservation and market farming) or they may be conflicting (e.g., open space preservation and retail space development).
+These objectives may be complementary in terms of land use (e.g., open space preservation and market farming) or they may be conflicting (e.g., open space preservation and retail space development).

 Complementary objective problems are easily addressed with MCE analyses.
 We simply treat each objective's suitability map as a factor in an additional MCE aggregation step.
 The case of conflicting or competing objectives, however, requires some mechanism for choosing between objectives when a location is found highly suitable for more than one.
-The Multi-Objective Land Allocation (MOLA) module in IDRISI employs a decision heuristic for this purpose.
+The Multi-Objective Land Allocation (MOLA) module in TerrSet employs a decision heuristic for this purpose.
 It is designed to allocate locations based upon total area thresholds as in the last part of the previous exercise.
 However, the module simultaneously resolves areas where multiple objectives conflict.
 It does so in a way to provide a best overall solution for all objectives.
-For details about the operation of MOLA, review the chapter Decision Support: Decision Strategy Analysis found in the IDRISI Manual.
+For details about the operation of MOLA, review the section on Decision Support found in the TerrSet Manual.

 To illustrate the multi-objective problem, we will use MOLA to allocate land (up to specified area thresholds) for two competing objectives, residential development and industrial development in Westborough.
 As noted above, total area thresholding can be thought of as a post-aggregation constraint.
 In this example, there is one constraint for each objective.
 Town planners want to identify the best 1600 hectares for residential development as well as the best 600 hectares for industrial expansion.
-We will use the final suitability map from Exercise 2-9, MCEFINAL, for the residential development suitability model) and those for the second objective, industrial suitability, is provided.
+We will use the final suitability map, MCEFINAL, from the previous exercise, for the residential development suitability map.
+For the industrial objective we have already created an industrial suitability map for you called INDUSTRIAL.